johnsanterre/DataScience/PITCHME.md

 It’s fairly standard to thinking of the following specialists positions in data science.
 (Programer, Statistician, Domain expert/Business lead, Machine Learning)

-1. What position do you want to have when you are done with you schooling?
+1. What position do you want to have when you are done with your schooling?

 2. Write job descriptions for each position for starting a data science team for self driving cars.